sagepublishing/TFIDF_vis/README.md

 EDIT: This is quite an old repo.
-Recommend switching TFIDF for Doc2Vec or a BERT variant.
+Recommend switching TFIDF for Doc2Vec if you only have titles and abstracts  - or a BERT variant if you have a GPU handy.
 Also switch t-SNE for uMap

 # TFIDF visualisations